 Is parking for SUVs more expensive in Paris?

-Is it mandatory to affix a Crit'Air sticker to the vehicle?
+Is it mandatory to affix a Crit'Air sticker to the vehicle in France?

 Is it worth renting an electric car in Paris?